sumowll/BD4H-Bootcamp/web/mapreduce-basic.md

 ```
 hadoop jar Frequency.jar Frequency input/case.csv output
 ```
-where `Frequency.jar` is named of jar file, `Frequency` is java class to run. `input` and `output` are parameters to the `Frequency` class we implemented.
+where `Frequency.jar` is the name of the jar file we just created and `Frequency` is the Java class to run. `input` and `output` are parameters to the `Frequency` class we implemented.
 Please be careful that `input/case.csv` and `output` are used as path in HDFS.
-We specify the file `input/case.csv` as input, but we can also specify `input` as input if we want to take both `input/case.csv` and `input/control.csv` into consideration.
+We specify the file `input/case.csv` as input, but we can also only specify `input` as the input parameter if we want to take both `input/case.csv` and `input/control.csv` into consideration.
 Notice than you don't need to create `output` folder yourself as Hadoop framework will do that for you.
 {% msginfo %}
 You may see log output like 'uber mode'.
 It means mappers and reducers will be forced to run under the same YARN container.
 {% endmsginfo %}